-The aggregate capacity of these various farm labor housing sites and units demonstrates that the County has existing, dedicated farm labor housing sufficient to meet approximately half its estimated current farm labor population.
+The County has existing, dedicated farm labor housing sufficient to meet approximately half its current farm labor population.

 Available Sites for Farm Labor Housing

 Dedicated farm labor housing units are permitted in the RM, RM-CZ, and PAD zoning districts.
 Farm labor units created in these districts are required to remain restricted to use by farmworkers and their families in perpetuity.
 Farm labor housing units in PAD, RM, and RM-CZ zoning districts are considered principally permitted agriculturally-related uses, and are exempt from the normal density restrictions of these zoning districts, and from any special permitting requirements.
 The County's Local Coastal Program also specifies that farm labor housing is a priority water use, and all water providers must prioritize, and allocate water for, these uses.